fredericjacquet2/Finance-transfo-course/slides/3_Technology & solutions.md

 ----

 ### Off-the-shelf products
-- A broadly used technology !
+A broadly used technology !
+- ERP module implementation (SAP, Oracle, MS Dynamics…)
+- Market-leading specific business applications (Salesforce for CRM apps, Blackline for accounting, …)
 - Can be "leveraged" with specific add-ons (RPA or Dataviz for example)
 - example : Blackline for financial close automation